shu-hai/FDRhmrf/README.md

 This package is coded in C++, and can be called from Matlab by MEX.
 Examples are provided, and please see [README.pdf](https://github.com/shu-hai/FDRhmrf/blob/master/README.pdf) for details.

-Please cite the article [1] for this package, which is available at [here](https://deepblue.lib.umich.edu/handle/2027.42/113759).
+Please cite the article [1] for this package, which is available [here](https://deepblue.lib.umich.edu/handle/2027.42/113759).

 [1] Shu, H., Nan, B., and Koeppe, R. (2015).
 "Multiple Testing for Neuroimaging via Hidden Markov Random Field".
 Biometrics, 71, 741-750.
 ```